passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 I'm still trying to figure out how I'm going to work with the remote server.
 I would like to have a graphical session to ease the process but I fear I might have to restart the server... and have no idea if its a good idea or not...
 So for now I will try to work as much as possible on my machine and pass everything to the remote server via git.

+* Wrote a script to automate the download of the original dataset.
+* Wrote a script to automate the generation of the graph dataset for GCN development.

 ### Wed 9 Aug 2023

 * I tried several times to install nvidia-driver and CUDA to my machine without success 💀.